hardikvdp/Cointree/README.md

 # Cointree

-1. Download Repo in local and rebuild the solution.
+1. Download Repo in local and rebuild the solution and run it.